-Analysis: During Q2, the Member Services and Crisis Line received a total of 1,052 calls.
+Analysis: During Q3, the Member Services and Crisis Line received a total of 1,213 calls.
 Calls answered within 30 seconds fell below the goal of ≥80% at 75%.
-The call abandonment rate was 3.5% which met both the internal Optum Idaho Standards goal of ≤3.5% and the IBHP Contractual Standards goal of ≤7.0%.
+The call abandonment rate was 3.0% which met both the internal Optum Idaho Standards goal of ≤3.5% and the IBHP Contractual Standards goal of ≤7.0%.
 Average Daily Hold Time continued to meet the goal.

 Barriers: Performance goal was not met for Percent of Calls Answered within 30 Seconds.
-Opportunities and Interventions: An Improvement Action Plan (IAP) has been implemented to improve performance standards.
-The performance standards and improvement strategies are monitored on a weekly basis.
+Opportunities and Interventions: The performance standard and improvement strategies are monitored on a weekly basis.